Last updated on February 14th, 2021 at 12:32 am

 Read here a full blog post how to get to White Island!

 If you are a person who love to dive and see the wonders of the sea, this is the best place for you!
 You’ll be able to experience diving to see giant clams and their colorful seaworld.
-The entrance fee is 150 PHP.
+The snorkeling fee is 200 PHP included a guide.

 3. Mantigue Island

 The Island of Mantigue is mesmerizing when you get off of the boat.
 The Island is beyond beauty with its crystal clear waters, where you can also have a close encounter with corals and fish even while riding a boat.
 There’s a wide variety of fish species that lives in the crystal clear water surrounding the Island.